ar-nelson/jaspr/jaspr/concurrency.jaspr.md

 >     (let {c: (chan!)} (close! c)) ;= true
 >     (let {c: (chan!)} (await (close! c) (close! c))) ;= false

-Attempting to send on a closed channel does nothing and returns immediately.
-Attempting to receive on a closed channel raises a `ChanClosed` error.

 `close!` raises a `BadArgs` error if its argument is not a channel.